pyrocms/pyrocms-docs/content/general/getting-started/pyrocms-folder-structure.md

 If you are using PyroCMS Pro, all add-ons that you want to be shared between sites go in your shared_addons folder.
 Add-ons that only belong to specific sites can go in their respective folders that are created on installation of the site.

-If you are running the regular PyroCMS version with one site, you can put your add-ons in either folder - PyroCMS will look in both places.
+If you are running PyroCMS Community edition, you can put your add-ons in either folder - PyroCMS will look in both places.

 ## /system/